SameerShetty/Resume-Builder-React/README.md

 # Resume-Builder-Mern

 ## Resume-Builder is a MERN based application that allows users to create their resume with live preview and print it out or save it in pdf formate.
+And the pdf do contain clickable hyper-links like Github ,LinkedIn acc link.

 ![alt text](pixel-imgs/home.png)